Arvindhra/Data_Science_Projects/Forecasting/LRT_MRT_Line_Forecasting_In_Malaysia/ReadME.md

 ## Project Overview

 * This project forecasts public transport ridership for four major rail lines in Malaysia:

-i) LRT Kelana Jaya Line /n
+i) LRT Kelana Jaya Line
 ii) MRT Kajang Line

-LRT Ampang Line
+iii) LRT Ampang Line

-MRT Putrajaya Line
+iv) MRT Putrajaya Line

-The objective is to understand historical ridership trends and forecast demand for Q1 2026 (January–March 2026) using a time-series forecasting model.
+* The objective is to understand historical ridership trends and forecast demand for Q1 2026 (January–March 2026) using a time-series forecasting model.

-The project was completed in January 2026.
+* The project was completed in January 2026.

-Modeling Approach
+## Modeling Approach

-The forecasting model used in this project is Facebook Prophet, a decomposable time-series model that captures:
+* The forecasting model used in this project is Facebook Prophet, a decomposable time-series model that captures:

-Trend
+- Trend

-Seasonality
+- Seasonality

-Holiday effects (optional)
+- Holiday effects (optional)

-Each rail line is modeled independently, with different training windows based on data availability.
+* Each rail line is modeled independently, with different training windows based on data availability.

-Key Analysis Components
+## Key Analysis Components

-Yearly Ridership Trends
+a) Yearly Ridership Trends
 Comparison of total ridership by year for each line.

-Monthly Trends by Year (2019–2025)
+b) Monthly Trends by Year (2019–2025)
 Comparison of monthly ridership across lines for each year.

-Monthly Trends by Line (2019–2025)
+c) Monthly Trends by Line (2019–2025)
 Comparison of ridership patterns across years for each line.

-Time-Series Forecasting
+d) Time-Series Forecasting
 Prophet models trained separately for each line.

-Model Evaluation
+e) Model Evaluation
 Performance evaluated on a hold-out test set using:

-Absolute Error (AE)
+i) Absolute Error (AE)

-Absolute Percentage Error (APE)
+ii) Absolute Percentage Error (APE)

-Mean Absolute Error (MAE)
+iii) Mean Absolute Error (MAE)

-Mean Absolute Percentage Error (MAPE)
+iv) Mean Absolute Percentage Error (MAPE)

-Forecast Period
+## Forecast Period

 Training data: Historical ridership up to mid/late 2025